The Far Ultraviolet Background: Fluorescence of Ly photons

-Next, the ratio of the solar Ly$\alpha$ to Ly$\beta$ intensity (with intensity expressed in energy units and not photons) ranges from 50 (solar maximum) to 80 (solar minimum); see \citep{lvc+12}.
-Thus the ratio in photon flux of Ly$\beta$ to that of Ly$\alpha$, hereafter $\eta_\odot$, ranges from 1/95 to 1/60.
-We adopt $\eta_\odot=1/70$.
+The ratio of the solar Ly$\alpha$ to Ly$\beta$ intensity (with intensity expressed in energy units and not photons) ranges from 50 (solar maximum) to 80 (solar minimum); see \citep{lvc+12}.
+Thus the photon flux ratio of Ly$\beta$ to that of Ly$\alpha$, hereafter $\eta_\odot$, ranges from 1/95 to 1/60.
+We adopt, the harmonic mean $\eta_\odot=1/73$.
+The ratio of $\lambda^2f_{lu}$ for the two lines is 7.4.
+Thus, for optically thin medium, $L_\beta\approx L_\alpha/540$.
+The surface brightness in H$\alpha$, $L_{H\alpha}= \eta_{H\alpha}L_\beta\approx L_\alpha/4000$.
+If, the medium has low-density (see \S\ref{sec:CollisionalMixing}), which is the case for IPM and exosphere, then every H$\alpha$ emission is accompanied by two-photon emission.
+Thus, $L_{2\gamma}=L_{H\alpha}$, where both quantities are expressed in photon units.